khendrikse/khendrikse.github.io/posts/Test-global-npm-packages-in-a-quick-and-easy-way.md

 oldBlog: true
 date: '2020-06-16'
 description: A quick guide on testing out local global npm packages line using npm or yarn.
 intro: You might already be used to creating symlinks between projects locally using yarn or npm.
 But what if you are working on a cli package that you want the user to use globally?
 You also want to be able to test your package locally to make sure everything is working as it should.
 But how do you do this?
 Here’s an easy guide on achieving a link to a local project to test out globally in your command line using either yarn or npm.
 tags: beginner, javascript, npm-and-yarn
 cover_image: 2020-06-16.png
 cover_image_alt: illustration of chains
+faq:
+  [
+    {
+      question: 'How to test global npm packages using yarn or npm>',
+      answer: 'Use yarn link or npm link in the package you want to test globally.
+Then figure out where your global yarn or npm folder is by doing yarn global list or npm ls -g --depth=0 --link=true.
+Then with yarn run yarn global add /full/path/to/package. or npm link.'
+    },
+		{
+			question: 'How to remove a global yarn package',
+			answer: 'Run yarn global remove “package name” to remove a global yarn package.'
+		}
+  ]
 ---

 ## How do you link projects?